How to Have a Healthy Relationship with Social Media

 Reduce Your Screen Time

 Smartphones are quite everywhere these days.
 In any public setting, you’ve likely noticed others with their eyes glued to their phones.
 In fact, recent studies reveal that people spend an average of over two hours a day on social media.
 If you’re concerned you may be spending too much time social media, try adopting healthier habits.
-Start by tracking the time you spend on social media; if you’re on Facebook or Instagram, look out for the new tool that helps users manage time spent on their accounts.
+Start by tracking the time you spend on social media; if you’re on Facebook or Instagram, look out for the tool that helps users manage time spent on their accounts.
 When you limit your screen time, you’re creating more time for enriching, real-world experiences.

 Take a Break